HiAS7/The-Sauce-Book-Online/_classes/Monk.md

 When you choose this tradition at 3rd level, you learn magical disciplines that harness the power of the four elements.
-A discipline requires you to spend ki points each time you use it.\
+A discipline requires you to spend ki points each time you use it.<br/>
 You know the Elemental Attunement discipline and one other elemental discipline of your choice, which are detailed in the “Elemental Disciplines” section below.
-You learn one additional elemental discipline of your choice at 6th, 11th, and 17th level.\
+You learn one additional elemental discipline of your choice at 6th, 11th, and 17th level.<br/>
-Whenever you learn a new elemental discipline, you can also replace one elemental discipline that you already know with a different discipline.\
+Whenever you learn a new elemental discipline, you can also replace one elemental discipline that you already know with a different discipline.<br/>
 **Casting Elemental Spells.** Some elemental disciplines allow you to cast spells.
 To cast one of these spells, you use its casting time and other rules, but you